erSubhashThapa/epoch2utc/README.md

 </p>
 </div>

-#### This is simple offline epoch convertor browser extension which do exactly what it says: convert Epoch to Human Readable format (UTC and your Local Time Zone).
+#### This is simple offline epoch convertor browser extension which do exactly what it says: convert Epoch to Human Readable format (UTC/GMT and your Local Time Zone).
 This extension doesn't monitor pages permanently.
 It acts on demand only.

 ### This extension is open source.
 Check it out on GitHub: https://github.com/erSubhashThapa/epoch2utc/